qmk/qmk_firmware/keyboards/idobo/keymaps/Revok75/readme.md

-# The default keymap for Revok 75
+# The default keymap for Revok 75 --idobo version